Scalingo/documentation/_posts/platform/app/2000-01-01-postdeploy-hook.md

 ```

 {% note %}
-  Keep in mind that migrations may fail, design them knowing that, here is an
+  Keep in mind that migrations may fail.
+You should design them *knowing* that they may fail.
+Here is an
   [article from Codeship](https://blog.codeship.com/rails-migrations-zero-downtime/)
   explaining this process.
 {% endnote %}